bonitasoft/bonita-doc/md/bpm-api.md

-  "activationState":"the state of the process definition (ENABLED or DISABLED)", "name":"the process name (string)", "deployedBy":"the id of the user who deployed the process (integer)", "displayName":"the human readbale process description (string)", "actorinitiatorid":"the id of the actor that can initiate cases of the process", "last_update_date":"the date when the process definition was last updated (date)", "configurationState":"the configuration state of the process (UNRESOLVED or RESOLVED)",
+  "activationState":"the state of the process definition (ENABLED or DISABLED)", "name":"the process name (string)", "deployedBy":"the id of the user who deployed the process (integer)", "displayName":"the human readable process description (string)", "actorinitiatorid":"the id of the actor that can initiate cases of the process", "last_update_date":"the date when the process definition was last updated (date)", "configurationState":"the configuration state of the process (UNRESOLVED or RESOLVED)",